 They designed a PlayBooster® play structure with multiple deck heights, various playground slides, an assortment of climbers and activity panels.
 Even more, they included freestanding playground components like the Cozy Dome® and Saddle Spinners to extend the play value.
 Additionally, Dakota Playgrounds coordinated with the architects to ensure the color scheme worked with the design aesthetic of the building.

 “The partnership between Landscape Structures and the architects was awesome.”
 Executive Director, Williston Parks and Recreation District

 The playground design and colors were approved quickly, but the building committee waited to place the playground equipment order until the building was constructed so as to not run into any issues.

-“Once the building was up, we quickly realized that the support struts from the nearby windows compromised the safety zone of the playground,” explained Larry.
+“Once the building was up, we quickly realized that the support struts from the nearby windows compromised the safety zone of the playground,” explained Dakota Playgrounds.
 “We were able to swap out two of the slides and then moved ahead with the order.”